maazadeeb/blog/src/pages/articles/2021-01-30/index.md

 tags:
   - "Docker"
   - "Setup"
-description: Learn to setup a quick local machine learning environment on your machine, using docker
+description: Learn to setup a machine learning environment on your machine, using docker
 ---

 # Introduction